-The N. C. Department of Environmental Quality (DEQ) approves disbursements to recipients based on the submittal of required supporting documentation.
+The N. C. Department of Environmental Quality (DEQ), Division of Water Infrastructure (DWI) approves disbursements to recipients based on the submittal of expenditures and supporting documentation as required in the contract.
 The level of State participation is established when the official offer is extended and accepted by the applicant.
 The level of participation may be amended based on a summary of the project's final cost.

-Local units of government may request loan and grant funds from DEQ.
+Local units of government may request loan and or grant funds from DWI.
 A number of steps are followed in determining which local governments receive funding.
 Both loans and grants are handled similarly, with the exception of the processing of the loan package.

-- Meetings are held with local government representatives. - Applications to the State are reviewed and prioritized every six months.
+- Meetings are held with local government representatives. - Applications to the State are reviewed and prioritized every six months. - State emergency loans are reviewed anytime.

-- Recipients must complete an application package including an environmental assessment if applicable, which is submitted to DEQ for approval.
-DEQ sends the appropriate portion of the application package to the Local Government Commission (LGC) that approves the loan amount, sets the interest rate and establishes repayment terms.
-Grant amounts are approved by DEQ.
-DEQ reviews and prepares the offer based on a tentative line item budget that includes a 10% contingency. - DEQ approves the bid package, checking for minority business, the debarred list, etc. DEQ approves a standard set of documents including the authorization to award contracts to the lowest responsible bidder.
-If bids are more than 10% over the loan offer, a revised application must be approved by the LGC and DEQ. - Interest accrues from the "scheduled" completion date.
-The actual completion date establishes the first repayment date on either May 1 or November 1, whichever is at least six months after the actual project completion date. - A memo is sent by DEQ to the Local Government Commission (LGC) requesting a preliminary promissory note that is sent to the loan recipient. - During construction, requests for payment are made to DEQ with accompanying invoices.
-These documents are reviewed for approval by the program's staff.
-Modifications in the payment request are made for items over budget or contract, or for ineligible costs.
-Any change orders are adjusted from the contingency budget.
-At 95% completion, DEQ reviews the total project, and holds final payments until the project is complete.
-An exception can be made and an additional 5% of the funds can be released. - DEQ sends a memo to the LGC indicating the actual completion date.
-The LGC prepares a final promissory note and repayment schedule.
+- Local government units that wish to seek funding must complete an application package.
+Applications are evaluated and ranked.
+Projects are awarded funding based on availability starting with the highest ranked eligible projects.
+Funding is subject to a schedule of deadlines and the Local Government Commission (LGC) approving the ability of the applicant to take on the project debt.
+DEQ prepares the loan offer.
+Loans may be increased by 10% without additional LGC approval. - DWI approves the bid package, checking for minority business, the debarred list, etc. DWI authorizes awards by approving a standard set of documents including the authorization to award contracts to the lowest responsible bidder.
+If bids are more than 10% over the loan offer, a revised application must be approved by the LGC and DWI. - Interest accrues from the "scheduled" completion date.
+The actual completion date establishes the first repayment date on either May 1 or November 1, whichever is at least six months after the actual project completion in the contract. - A match is required for Asset and Inventory Assessment Grants (AIA).
+The amount of match required is based on hominy of the Local Government Unit (LGU) indicators exceed the state benchmarks for the Affordability Criteria. - 5 of 5 LGU indicators are worse than the state benchmarks = 5% match - o 4 of 5 LGU indicators are worse than the state benchmarks = 10% match - o 3 of 5 LGU indicators are worse than the state benchmarks = 15% match - < 3 of 5 LGU indicators are worse than the state benchmarks = 20%

+The match requirement (or a portion of it) can be achieved with in-kind services of the utility.
+Realistic and adequate documentation of the utility's internal asset management team members' time would count as in-kind services.

+- A memo is sent by DWI to the LGC requesting a preliminary promissory note that is sent to both DWI and the loan recipient. - During construction, requests for payment are made to DWI with accompanying invoices, which are reviewed and approved, by the program's financial and technical staff.
+Modifications in the payment request are made for items over budget or contract or ineligible costs.
+Any approved change orders are adjusted from the contingency budget.
+At 95% complete, DWI reviews the total project and can hold payments until requested final closeout documents such as sale tax certifications, engineer's certification on the project and certification of completion by the recipient have been received. - Final payment is issued and the LGC prepares a final repayment schedule and notifies the recipients of repayments of principal and /or interest twice a year.
+DWI, upon the receipt of the final amortization, enters the information into its system and collects the repayments.